dwmorrisdev/vanillaTodos/README.txt

  -v13-
  added about and contact pages.
 Styles and basic content for those pages.

- -v14- PENDING
+ -v14-
- wired up the todo list to be hidden if empty.
+ wired up the todo list to be hidden if empty. added about and contact content and functionality. added links.